DevVivan/odin-project/javascript.md

 #### Array.prototype.reduce()

-The `reduce()` method executes a user-supplied "reducer" callback function on each element of the array, in order, passing in the return value from the calculation on the preceding element.
+The `reduce()` method is used to *reduce* a complete array into a single value by performing some tasks to each element in the array.
+Essentially, it executes a user-supplied "reducer" callback function on each element of the array, in order, passing in the return value from the calculation on the preceding element.
 The final result of running the reducer across all elements of the array is a single value.

 ```javascript
 const array1 = [1, 2, 3, 4];